 The Singapore Writers Festival is one of the few multi-lingual literary festivals in the world, celebrating the written and spoken word in Singapore's official languages – English, Malay, Chinese and Tamil.

-Gain access to more than 80% of programmes at SWF 2022 with the purchase of our Festival Pass or SWF Youth Pass.
+Gain access to up to 150 programmes at SWF 2023 with the purchase of our Festival Pass or SWF Youth Pass.

 *The SWF Youth Pass allows access to all Festival Pass events with the exception of content advisories.
 A valid student card must be presented upon collection.